 Availability of Small Planning Grants to Foster New Collaborative Research in Detroit

-Grants of up to $5,000 will be awarded, with a grant duration period of one year.
+Grants may be funded up to a maximum amount of $5,000, with a grant duration period of up to one year.
+Between six to eight awards may be made this round.
 The number and amount of awarded grants is based on the quantity and quality of the submitted proposals.

 |Planning Grant Announcement||October 22, 2019|

 The Detroit URC Small Planning Grant Program is supported by the University of Michigan and the Michigan Institute for Clinical & Health Research (MICHR).
 Partnerships with U-M School of Social Work faculty will be supported by the U-M School of Social Work.